tammet/jsfol/README.md

 `Core fragment` specifies minimal JSON syntax for writing logic formulas which can be translated to the TPTP FOF and CNF sublanguages.
-All the TPTP FOF and CNF formulas are directly convertible to the core JSON-LD-LOGIC.
+All the TPTP FOF and CNF formulas are directly convertible to the core JSON-LD-LOGIC and vice versa.
 Both of these TPTP sublanguages cover standard first order logic with functions and the equality predicate.

 `Full language` adds compatibility with JSON-LD along with support for